Conjugate flow action functionals: Conjugate flow action functionals

 Finally, by using Eq. (\ref{conj1}) we can write the vanishing condition of the infinitesimal circulation entirely in terms of field perturbations $\psi$ and $\varphi$ as

 where the linear operator $\G_{\x }$ is defined as

 Thus, if the circulation vanishes along any infinitesimal closed line in $D_\U(\N_{\x})$ then Eq. (\ref{curl4}) must hold for every $\varphi$, $\psi$ and for all admissible $u$.
 This is the necessary condition for operators to be potential with respect to the local bilinear form (\ref{Local1}).
 If the domain of the operator $\N_{\x}$ is simply connected, then this condition is also sufficient.
-The happens, for example, when $D_\U(\N_{\x})$ is defined by linear homogeneous initial or boundary conditions (in this case $D_\U(\N_{\x})$ is a convex set).
-We notice that Eq. (\ref{curl4}) includes also interesting subcases.
+This happens, e.g., when $D_\U(\N_{\x})$ is defined by linear homogeneous initial or boundary conditions (in this case $D_\U(\N_{\x})$ is a convex set).
+We remark that the general symmetry condition (\ref{curl4}) includes interesting subcases.
 For example, if the flow $\x$ is not a functional of $u$ then we have